operapoints/jet-engine-review/review.md

 https://www.ebay.com/itm/354996682357

 I also have a cooling system - air from behind the compressor flows into the shaft tunnel through three tangential holes in the shaft tunnel, and a lubricant line is fed through the fourth remaining hole.
+The idea is that air and lubricant will flow through the shaft tunnel and through the bearings, since the other end of the shaft tunnel opens into the stator exit which is at a lower pressure (there are equalization holes to allow the pressure in the small space behind the compressor to be equal to the compressor stagnation pressure).
+Do you think this will work?

 ![](images/bearing_lubrication.png "Meanline section")